Can the abuser have a gun?

 - secretly enters your home while you are there;

-- is convicted of a third or subsequent offense of violating the protective order within 20 years of the first conviction, and any of the offenses are based on an act or threat of violence.1
+- is convicted of a third or subsequent offense of violating the protective order within 20 years of the first conviction, and any of the offenses are based on an act or threat of violence.2

-1 Va.
+2 Va.
 Code § 16.1-253.2(A)

-2 Va.
+3 Va.
 Code § 16.1-253.2(B), (C)

-3 Va.
+4 Va.
 Code §§ 16.1-253.2(E); 18.2–60.4(F)

 How do I change or extend the permanent order?

-For any of the above motions that are filed, the court will set a date for a hearing and the abuser will be served with a copy of the motion and a request to be present.
-The judge can issue an ex parte preliminary protective order for the period between when you file and when the hearing will be held on whether to extend your order.
-If the hearing is delayed, this ex parte order can be extended until the final hearing is held.1 You must attend this hearing and tell the judge why the change, extension, or dismissal (cancellation) is necessary.
+For any of the above motions that are filed, the court will set a date for a hearing and the abuser will be given a copy of the motion and a request to be present.
+You must attend this hearing and tell the judge why the change, extension, or cancellation is necessary.

 1 Va.
 Code § 16.1-279.1(B)